 Despite the origin from China, ramen is now a most representative dish of Japan.
 There are three components of ramen.
 Soup is made with dashi and seasonings like soy and miso.
-Chefs develop their own recipes for their soup by combining multiple ingredients, such as pork bones, kombu (kelp) and herbs.
+Chefs develop their own recipes for their soup by combining multiple ingredients, such as pork bones, chicken bones, kombu (kelp), dried fish, vegetables and herbs.
 Two other components are toppings and noodles.
 These vary depending on the ramen shop and the region it is produced.
-Noodles can be thicker or thinner, and toppings reflect the local food culture.
+Noodles are usually egg noodles and can be thicker or thinner.
+You can see the dynamic performance of shaking noodles with using noodle strainer at the shop.
+Ramen toppings reflect the local food culture.
+Seasoned eggs called Ajitsuke tamago is a must!
 The classic flavors are miso, salt, soy sauce and tonkotsu (pork bone-based thick soup).
 Ramen is regionally diverse.
 Tonkotsu is popular in the south, whereas Shoyu ramen (soy sauce-based ramen) is popular in Tokyo.

 – Japan Guide : Ramen Museum in Yokohama

 – Vegetarian Ramen | Japan Travel

 – Japan Guide : Ise jingu & Toba | Wagyu ramen, Tofu ice cream etc

 – Book : Complete Guide to Japanese Cuisine